Sunday, June 30, 2024

 Tearing Apart "One Flesh"

 The husband or wife who is "commanded" by their partner to do or not do things contrary to what is Biblically obligatory and permissible (Deuteronomy 4:2, 12:32), who is physically struck outside of self-defense (note the parallel between servants going free for physical injury in Exodus 21:26-27 and spouses divorcing over this), or who is sexually neglected (Exodus 21:10) or objectified has not been treated as if they are one flesh with their spouse.
 They have been abused, which is independently addressed through the allowance of divorce for neglect in Exodus 21:10-11, neglect already being a form of abuse, with Exodus 21 also requiring that if divorce is valid for neglect, then it is permissible on Judeo-Christianity for at least anything equal or greater.
-Unjust violence certainly impairs the intimacy of being one flesh physically and psychologically, and if a male or female servant is to go free for such treatment as Exodus 21:26-27 says no matter their debt or remaining years of service (Exodus 22:3, Deuteronomy 15:12), then so too could a husband or wife go free when there is physical abuse.
+Unjust violence certainly impairs the intimacy of being one flesh physically and psychologically, and if a male or female servant is to go free for such treatment as Exodus 21:26-27 says no matter their debt or remaining years of service (Exodus 22:3, Deuteronomy 15:12) or promise of lifelong servitude (Exodus 21:5-6, Deuteronomy 15:16-17), then so too could a husband or wife go free when there is physical abuse.
 They would not be sinning.
-Divorce, in such circumstances and others, is just a different kind of ending for what was or could have been a true one flesh relationship.
+Divorce, in such circumstances and others, is just a kind of ending other than death for what once was or could have been a true one flesh relationship.

 It is also ideal that no one would ever have to be put to death for their evil, for it is a travesty that any evil ever was committed.
 However, the Bible mandates ongoing capital punishment for a handful of sins that go far beyond mere murder.
 The fact that, if morality exists, of course no one should do that which should not be done in order to deserve just punishment does not mean that it is never justice to end a man's or woman's life.
 To kill on a whim or without certain grounds is certainly Biblically evil (Exodus 20:13), but this does not mean killing is not sometimes permitted or required by morality.
 Illicit killing of a human itself is to be punished with execution (Numbers 35:30-31); to kill someone using the Biblically prescribed/permitted methods for sins like murder (Exodus 21:12-14, Deuteronomy 19:11-13), kidnapping (Exodus 21:16, Deuteronomy 24:7), negligently allowing a dangerous animal to kill someone (Exodus 2:28-32), and rape (Deuteronomy 22:25-27) cannot possibly be unjust on the Christian worldview.
 That execution would ever be deserved is a tragedy, as with divorce, but it is not prescribed only for murder, just as divorce is not permitted for only adultery.